 - A new reservation is required for each camping trip.

-- Reservations may be made up to three months prior to the requested camping date.
+- Reservations may be made up to 30 days prior to the requested camping date.

-- Camping is limited to seven consecutive days (six nights).
+- Camping is limited to seven consecutive days and 30 total days per calendar year.

 - Groups of 20 or more vehicles or 50 or more people must submit a request in writing for a special recreational use reservation.
 Include in your letter where you want to camp, how many vehicles, trailers and horses will be arriving and the dates and times of your arrival and departure.
 A limited number of weekends will be set aside for groups so get your requests in early.
 Please allow 30 days to process group reservations.